 As a graduate of the peace and conflict studies program, you will be equipped to secure positions such as:

 - Positions in areas such as politics, NGOs, education and law

 - Positions in international development

-Messiah’s nationally recognized internship program places students in a variety of peace and conflict studies internships.
+Messiah’s nationally recognized internship program places students in a variety of peace and conflict studies internships through organizations such as:

-- Students can complete internships locally through Messiah's Internship Center in many different kinds of organizations depending on student interests as well as internationally through study abroad programs or the Agape Center for Service and Learning.
+Students can complete internships locally through Messiah's Internship Center in many different types of organizations depending on student interests, as well as internationally through study abroad programs or the Agape Center for Service and Learning.